State-by-State Childcare Tax Credit Guide

 Official site: Kansas Department of Revenue

-Use search terms like “dependent care credit” and “child care expenses.”
-See also the state childcare programs overview for how Kansas fits into the bigger picture.
+Search Kansas’s tax site for terms like “dependent care credit” and “child care expenses.”
+You may also want to review our state childcare programs overview to better understand how some state credits fit into the bigger federal-state picture.

 Kentucky